-Consider if you want to try to settle the complaint on your own
+Think about if you’d like to try to settle the complaint on your own

 Do you feel comfortable contacting the other party or their representative?
-If not, you can choose to wait for a settlement meeting where a Tribunal mediator will assist the parties.
+Keep in mind, you can prepare for a tough talk.

 Contact the other party

-- If you reach a settlement, you can put the terms in writing and sign the agreement.
+- If you agree on a solution to the complaint, you can put the “terms of settlement” in writing and sign the agreement.
 See the sample agreements.

 - If you do not settle the complaint now, there will be other chances later.
 This may not have been the right time for one or both parties.
-Consider asking your case manager to set up a settlement meeting with a Tribunal mediator.
+Or you might need help.
+You can ask the case manager to set up a mediation.